Freedom of Information (FOI)

 Documents available without an FOI access application

-The Directorate may be able to give you the documents you seek without requiring you to submit a formal Freedom of Information (FOI) application.
-Sometimes seeking access through other ways can get you the information you want more quickly or at a lower cost.
-Some documents can be provided through administrative access, and others such as those containing personal information can be provided to the individual concerned.
+Other documents such as those containing personal information can be provided to the individual concerned.
 For example, current or former employees can ask to access their personnel records.
-You should also check if the information you seek is available on ACT Government Publications.
 Documents available for purchase cannot be requested through the FOI process.

 How to make an FOI application to access CMTEDD documents